JulianPscheid/UA-Award-Tracker/README.md

 Python application that scans the UA website for award availability and sends out notification emails based on results.

+I should note that I am a Python newbie so this application does probably not follow any development best practices... but it works :)

 Packages used:

 Mechanize